giano95/hardhat-fund-me-fcc/README.md

 ## About The Project

-The project provides basic operation like funding a contract and withdraw the total funded value.
+This project provides basic operation like funding a contract and withdraw the total funded value.
 It use the Hardhat development enviroment in order to deploy the contract, testing it and also running some scripts.
 Along with local hosting dev network it also works on Rinkeby Network.

 ### Built With